 Roesler, Max and Elizabeth Memorial Scholarship Fund

 This scholarship is to assist non-traditional students already enrolled in a or beginning college, university, or trade school program, re-training due to changes in the workplace, or who desires to better their life through additional educational opportunities.
 Applicant may be a full time or part time student.
-Applicant must have graduated high school or obtained their GED prior to 2010.
+Applicant should be 25 years or older at time of application.
 Applicants must be a current resident of Noble County, Indiana.
 Applicant may reapply.
 Awards $1,500

 Donor Fund Story: